jayshreeanand/stacks-watchdog/README.md

 1. Ensure all environment variables are properly set
 2. Start the server using `npm start`
-3. Monitor the logs for successful connection to the Sonic testnet
+3. Monitor the logs for successful connection to the Stacks testnet
 4. Verify the network ID and block number in the initialization logs

 ## 🚀 Getting Started